Each year in the U.S., between 2% and 10% of pregnant women experience gestational diabetes.

 By keeping an eye on your condition, you can ensure that it doesn’t spiral out of control.
 You can keep both yourself and your child healthy by keeping your blood sugar levels in check and avoiding spikes or crashes.

 However, some women have to rely on insulin or oral medications for daily treatment.
 Often, though, women are able to manage gestational diabetes through simple lifestyle changes.
-A healthy diet and a regular exercise routine can help to keep your body functioning at peak performance throughout your pregnancy.
+For example, a healthy diet and a regular exercise routine can help to keep your body functioning at peak performance throughout your pregnancy.